OWASP/owasp.github.io/pages/membership.md

       <h1>Individual Membership</h1>
       <img src="/assets/images/web//members-header.png" alt="Attendees at a Global AppSec Conference">

       <p>One of many ways you can get involved in the OWASP Foundation is to become a member.
-It is through our global membership that we mover forward on our mission to secure the web.
+It is through our global membership that we move forward on our mission to secure the web.
 We encourage and support diversity in AppSec and hope you will join us.
+Please note we also offer regional pricing to make OWASP accessible to everyone.
 There are many benefits to membership including:</p>
       <ul>
       	<li>Ongoing Support of our work</li>
 	<li>Discounted Conference Fees</li>